jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

    ```

 ## Jalapeno python client:
 Both the Rome and Amsterdam VM's are pre-loaded with a python client, *`jalapeno.py`*, that will execute our Jalapeno Network Service per the process described above.
-As the client is run it will program a local route or SR-policy with SRv6 encapsulation, which will allow the VM to "self-encapsulate" its outbound traffic, The xrd network will statelessly forward the traffic per the SRv6 encapsulation.
+When we run the client it will program a local route or SR-policy with SRv6 encapsulation, which will allow the VM to "self-encapsulate" its outbound traffic and the xrd network will statelessly forward the traffic per the SRv6 encapsulation.

 A host or endpoint with the jalapeno.py client can request a network service between a given source and destination.
 The client's currently supported network services are: